IMPORTANT: COVID-19 (Coronavirus) UPDATED 04/03/2021

 - Ensuring any Resident wishing to shield themselves, can do safely

-- We are fogging our homes monthly with a product called Zoono as an additional, supplementary measure, to our enhanced cleaning (we have been doing this since July).
+- We are fogging our homes monthly with a product called Nordic Chem as an additional, supplementary measure, to our enhanced cleaning (we have been doing this since July).
 This chemical has a 30 day efficacy against coronavirus

 We have made it clear to our managers that they must be open and honest at all times with family members to ensure that they remain well informed of what is happening within the home.

 We have now implemented secure indoor visiting areas which will be cleaned between visits, and kept separate from the rest of the home using screens.
 Outside visits are still our preferred option but we understand that the British weather can be unpredictable and cold.
 We are following all government guidance in relation to indoor visits, which includes currently only enabling one nominated person to be the designated indoor visitor.
 The government has announced that by the end of December residents will be able to have 2 nominated visitors who agree to twice weekly testing.
 We are supportive of this development and will be communicating updates with families once this is possible.
 Currently all our homes are in Tier 4 areas which do not permit indoors visits (except in exceptional circumstances).
 A full copy of our visiting policy has been shared with families.